aabigham/ESI_BA2_FREQ_ANALYSIS/README.md

 To do so :
 - Go inside the `preprocess/` folder
 - Run `javac Preprocess.java` to compile the java program
-- Then run `java Preprocess inputFile.txt outputFile.txt ` to run the file
+- Then run `java Preprocess inputFile.txt outputFile.txt ` to preprocess the file

 The language we used is C++17 and in each file you will find a Makefile to compile the program.
 To compile and run one of these program, open a terminal in the `cesar/` or `vigenere/` folder, then run the `make` command in your terminal.
 An executable (accordingly named) will be created.